A Tropical Pitcher Plant and Enzymes for Gluten Digestion

 Pitcher plants are interesting and intriguing organisms.
 They're found in several families.
 The pitchers of different species may look different and have different features, but they all serve the same function.

 Pitcher plants solve the problem of insufficient nitrogen by trapping and digesting animals.
 Other nutrients in the animals are also used.
-The animals that are caught are generally insects, although sometimes larger animals fall into the pitchers.
+The animals that are caught are generally insects, although sometimes larger animals fall into the pitchers and are digested.

 Some pitcher plants digest feces that's dropped into the pitchers by rodents.
 The animals feed on nectar produced at the rim of the pitcher.
 The relationship is beneficial for both organisms, although occasionally an accident happens and a rodent falls into the pitcher.